nodejs/nan/README.md

 <a name="api_nan_set_pointer_safe"></a>
 ### bool NanSetPointerSafe(Type *, Type)

 A helper for setting optional argument pointers.
-If the pointer is `NULL`, the function simply return `false`.
+If the pointer is `NULL`, the function simply returns `false`.
 Otherwise, the value is assigned to the variable the pointer points to.

 ```c++
 const char *plugh(size_t *outputsize) {